apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

       "title": "Product screenshots",

-      // Define how the URL is created, in this case it will link to the default Actor key-value store "source": "${actor.keyValueStore}",
+      // Define how the URL is created, in this case it will link to the default Actor key-value store "source": "{{actorRun.defaultKeyValueStoreUrl}}?collection=screenshots",

       // Optional
       "schema": "./key_value_store_schema.json",

-      // optionally, you can specify which files to display in UI for key-value stores "options": {
-        "collection": "screenshots",
-      }
     },

+    // Example of reference to a file stored in Actor's default key-value store.
+    // In UI can be rendered as a file download.
+    "mainScreenshotFileUrl": {
+      "type": "string",
+      "title": "Main screenshot",
+      "description": "URL to an image with main product screenshot.", "source": "{{actorRun.defaultKeyValueStoreUrl}}/screenshot.png",
+    },

     // Live view web server for to the Actor
-    // In the "output" view, this page is rendered in an IFRAME "productExplorer": {
+    // In the "output" view, this page is rendered in an IFRAME "productExplorerWebUrl": {
       "type": "string",
       "resourceType": "webServer",

-      // Reference an OpenAPI schema of the web server "type": "./web_server_openapi.json"

-      "source": "${actor.webServer}",

-      "title": "API server",
+      // TODO: maybe this should be called actorRun.webServerUrl, but we'd need to change ActorRun everywhere "source": "{{actorRun.containerUrl}}",

+      "title": "Live product explorer app",

       "description": "API documentation is available in swagger.com/api/xxxx", // optional